What is SEO & why do recruiters need it?

-There you have it, an overall insight to what your SEO strategy could look like.
+There you have it, an overall insight into what your SEO strategy could look like.
 Whilst we have focused mainly on the opportunities your recruitment agency or business has within creating and optimising content, there is a much bigger picture and even more opportunities available.
-As a business with extensive experience working with recruitment clients, we have a great understanding on how to create an SEO strategy that really works.
+As a business with extensive experience working with recruitment clients, we have a great understanding of how to create an SEO strategy that really works.
 Not convinced?
 Check out our case study below to see the work we have done for Careermap so far.

 [Case Study] How we boosted Careermap’s organic search traffic by over 150%

 We worked closely with Careermap to create an SEO strategy that aligned with their goals.
-Careermap wanted to increase their traffic as well as focus on increasing conversions such as the number of CV resignations, the number of users downloading their magazine and number of applicants.
+Careermap wanted to increase their traffic as well as focus on increasing conversions such as the number of CV resignations, the number of users downloading their magazine and the number of applicants.
 In just over 6 months, we increased their number of users by 151% and their new users by 156%.
 Although their bounce rate was nothing of concern, we also decreased their bounce rate by 13%.

 So how did we do it?

 First, we worked on their site structure to ensure that the website was easily crawlable for search engines.
-We also spent some time on ensuring the website was easy to navigate through as a user.
+We also spent some time ensuring the website was easy to navigate through as a user.
 We then conducted an SEO audit to identify any foundational issues that were affecting their organic search performance.

 At the same time as the SEO audit, we set up new goals in their analytics to track conversions.
 Next, we analysed keyword opportunities within their industry and assessed their current email campaign.
 We also worked on user experience (UX) to identify pain points users were having.